dsc-courses/practice.dsc10.com/problems/sp22-final/data-info-copy-disc02.md

 <center><img src='../assets/images/sp22-final/wordless_instructions.png' width=40%></center>

-Here is the DataFrame you'll be working with:

-1. `app_data`

 An IKEA fan created an app where people can log the amount of time it took them to assemble their IKEA furniture.
 The DataFrame `app_data` has a row for each product build that was logged on the app.
 The columns are: